lpattullo/lpattullo/README.md

 ## Current roles
 - assistant professor (University of Zagreb, Faculty of Education and Rehabilitation Sciences)
-- Fulbright scholar (Temple University, Philadelphia)
+- Fulbright scholar (Temple University, Philadelphia, 2024/2025)
 - co-lead of the Laboratory for Psycholinguistic Research
 - vice-chair of the COST Action CA21131
 - collaborator of the Concepts and Cognition Laboratory, Eleanor M. Saffran Center for Cognitive Neuroscience, Temple Unversity